Scholastic Encyclopedia of Women in the United States Lesson Plan

 You may want to have students create a visual diagram (Venn diagram) to show the differences and similarities between the two women.

 Discuss this activity as a class.

 1. Put students in groups of three.
-Tell each group that they will be creating a talk show that will feature a discussion between two prominent women from the book Scholastic Encyclopedia of Women in the United States.
-The two women could be chosen from the Warm-up Activity.
-Or for a more focused activity, if you are studying a particular period in history you may want to assign the two women.
+Tell each group that they will be creating a talk show that will feature a discussion between two prominent women from the book The Scholastic Encyclopedia of Women in the United States.
+The two women could be chosen from the Warm-Up Activity.
+For a more focused activity, if you are studying a particular period in history you may want to assign the two women.
 If you leave the choices up to the students, just make sure each group agrees on the chosen pair.

 - What do these women have in common?
 What makes them different?

 - Will they have the same beliefs?
 Are there certain topics that they will argue about?